3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: taxi ride acquired via Uber or off the street (15 min, direct, ~¥1,750)

-The grounds include a network of trails which lead to the summit of Mount Inari, lined with 10,000 bright red torii gates known as Senbon Torii, with each bearing the name of its individual donor.
+The grounds include a network of trails leading to the summit of Mount Inari, lined with 10,000 bright red torii gates known as Senbon Torii, with each bearing the name of a donor.
 Walking through these tunnels is a visually stunning experience which attracts thousands of visitors and makes for the perfect Instagram shot —that is, if you can find a segment without crowds.
 Along the way to the top, explore smaller shrines, enjoy scenic views of Kyoto, and experience the natural beauty of the densely forested mountain for free!

 Dinner - Yoshikawa Inn